 Prerequisite: EECS 281 (minimum grade of "C") or EECS 403 (minimum grade of "B") or graduate standing in CSE.
+Enrollment in one minor elective allowed for Computer Science Minors.
 (4 credits)

-Concepts and methods for the design, creation, guery and management of large enterprise databases.
+Concepts and methods for the design, creation, query and management of large enterprise databases.
 Functions and characteristics of the leading database management systems.
 Query languages such as SQL, forms, embedded SQL, and application development tools.
-Database design, integrity, normalization, access methods, guery optimization, transaction management and concurrency control and recovery.
+Database design, integrity, normalization, access methods, query optimization, transaction management and concurrency control and recovery.
 CourseProfile (ATLAS)